Parizus/Mechanical-Visualization/README.md

 # Mechanical-Visualization
-realization of some mechanical behavior in HTML
+Realization of some mechanical behavior in HTML
+Any use must be notified to the author